August 13, 2015

 An aftermarket cold air intake kit is made with one goal in mind: performance.
 These intakes replace your vehicle’s airbox and intake duct with a new open element filter and intake tube positioned further away from the engine in order to provide a colder charge of incoming air.
 Colder air is denser and contains more oxygen which leads to a more complete combustion cycle.
 This in turn leads to increased horsepower and torque, as well as a more aggressive sound under throttle.
-A cold air intake will often be the most effective intake system for your vehicle.
+Popular examples include the K&N FIPK and aFe Magnum Force Stage 2.